 Fair business operations are at the core to adequality manage and control business processes within Alfen.
 It is essential to be able to deliver quality in a responsible way and therefore needs to conform to the Sustainable Development Policy of Alfen.

-To ensure fair business practices, Alfen is operating with a Code of Conduct for internal guidance and a Supplier Code of Conduct to guide our supply chain partners.
-Both of these are currently updated to include the latest best practices.
+To ensure fair business practices, we are operating with a Code of Conduct for internal guidance and a Suppliers Code of Conduct to guide our supply chain partners.
+Both documents have been updated in 2021 to include the latest best practices and can be found on our website.